Damnation Spring by Ash Davidson audiobook

 A New York Times Book Review Editor’s Choice of the Week

-Told from the perspectives of Rich, Colleen, and Chub, in prose as clear as a spring-fed creek, this intimate, compassionate portrait of a community clinging to a vanishing way of life amid the perils of environmental degradation makes Damnation Spring an essential novel for our time.
+Told in prose as clear as a spring-fed creek, Damnation Spring is an intimate, compassionate portrait of a family whose bonds are tested and a community clinging to a vanishing way of life.
+An extraordinary story of the transcendent, enduring power of love—between husband and wife, mother and child, and longtime neighbors.
+An essential novel for our times.

 Editorial Reviews